ZBW-P/MLOP-Med_Image_Pred/README.md

 - **Integration with Our Pipeline and Device Infrastructure:**
   Use Python scripts to read and preprocess images from the persistent storage.
 These scripts will run on dedicated devices (e.g., GPU-enabled servers) that are integrated into our Docker-based ML operations system.
 The images will be resized and formatted as needed based on our model requirements, ensuring that data is properly prepared for ingestion into our training pipeline.

-- **Training, Evaluation, and Validation:**
-  The datasets will serve multiple purposes within our device-accelerated, Docker-based ML system:
-  - **Training:** The training set will be used to fine-tune our custom model for medical image classification.
-The model training process will be executed on dedicated GPU devices to optimize performance.
-  - **Evaluation:** The evaluation set will be used to monitor the model’s performance during training, allowing us to adjust hyperparameters based on real-time feedback from our processing devices.
-  - **Testing/Validation:** The testing set will validate final model performance.
-Additionally, simulated image upload scenarios will run on our devices to ensure the system meets business requirements for real-time inference.

 The table below summarizes the datasets we plan to use, including details on how each dataset was created and the conditions under which it may be used.